ztjona/codevita_practice_old1/readme.md

 # Information
 This repository contains solutions in python3 (or in CPP in emergencies) of the practice challenges published by the TCS Code Vita contest 2020.
+Note: the problem statement was removed fro the source.
 ## Summary
 The following items show the results on every tried challenge: